43 Iconic Historical Places In India To Explore In 2025

 belur

-Located in the Hassan district of Karnataka, it’s a collection of stunning temples with a glorious past, also known as the hidden gem of Indian architecture.
-If you are in search to visit some historical places in India, then Halebidu makes perfect sense.
-It has a magnificent temple complex representing a Hoysala architecture.
-It also houses a number of Jain temples and other significant structures ornament that will evoke in you a sense of spirituality.
+Located in the Hassan district of Karnataka, Halebidu is s a collection of stunning temples with a glorious past, also known as the hidden gem of Indian architecture.
+If you are in search of some historical places in India, then Halebidu makes perfect sense.
+It has a magnificent temple complex representing Hoysala architecture.
+It also houses a number of Jain temples and other significant structures that will evoke a sense of spirituality in you.

 Interesting Fact: It was the regal capital of the Hoysala Empire in the 12th century.